emansom/Kepler/README.md

 ## Requirements

-This server only compiles and is supported on Linux/POSIX systems.
-It is possible to use the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to run the app in a Linux envrionment for Windows.
+This server is only supported on Linux/POSIX systems.
+For Windows users, to compile Kepler you must use the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to run the app in a Linux environment.